hgedia/blog.nil.foundation-hg/_posts/2022-02-20-dbms-replication-protocol.md

 4. **Independent Deployments**.
 Can't handle the load?
 Just get one more database cluster up and running and you're good to go.
 No need for "sharding" or whatever.
-   > Yes, I'm perfectly aware why all that sharding nonsense exists - there is
+   > Yes, I'm perfectly aware why sharding exists - there is
    > a need to maintain a consistency of the only one database index which matters
    > in every protocol's database in this industry - account-value index.
 We
    > will come to how to remove such a need in future blog posts (yes, there is